socotecio/django-socio-grpc/docs/features/filters.rst

 SearchFilter
 -------------

-DSG also support the `DRF SearchFilter <https://www.django-rest-framework.org/api-guide/filtering/#searchfilter>`_
+DSG also supports the `DRF SearchFilter <https://www.django-rest-framework.org/api-guide/filtering/#searchfilter>`_

-Refer to the DRF doc for implementation details and specific lookup.
+Refer to the DRF docs for implementation details and specific lookup.

 .. code-block:: python